What Is Full Spectrum LED Lighting?

 Introduction

-Currently, there isn't a standard definition for "full spectrum light.”
+Currently, there isn't a standard definition for "full-spectrum light.”
 Most customers are unaware of what they should expect whenever they purchase a light of this sort.
 It's also sad to note that some marketers take advantage of their customers' ignorance to sell substandard lighting systems.

 For the sake of this article, we have come up with a suitable definition that encompasses what you should expect.